kastle-lab/Robotic-Orchestration-and-Learning-Training/deliverables/key-notions.md

 - **Category**

-  - <u><b>Rationale</b></u>: Specifications to differentiate Spatial Things that are present within an environment.
-Category has various subclasses, but the key notion doesn't capture the categories themselves.
-Therefore, Category is related to CategorizationType, which is a controlled vocabulary.
-The controlled vocabulary will provide actual examples of Categories.
+  - <u><b>Rationale</b></u>: Specifications to differentiate Spatial Things.
+Category has various subclasses, each of which will have an explicit CategorizationType, which is provided by a controlled vocabulary.

   - <u>**Connected Pattern**</u>: